erixtekila/mediabook_bootstrap/README.md

 bootstrap_workflow
 ==================

-A book to deiscover bootstarp workflow
+A book to discover bootstarp workflow